Thursday, April 28, 2016

 After the run I had this feeling of deep satisfaction.
 The time on the Nike+ was awesome yes but there was a sense that I'd gone out and confronted everything I needed to confront and transformed everything that was hurting inside of me.

 It's such a blessing to still have the gift of running in my life especially after a knee injury in December 2014 that everyone said would permanently sideline me.
-I feel a deep appreciation for the work I do with Jeffrey Spratt,MT every week that helps to reclaim advantage and reclaim my life on and off the roads whatever the circumstances around me.
+But now I go the distance with gusto!

 To your health and wellness!